-The three factors above are collectively referred to in the SEO community as EAT.
-When engaging in link building & establishing authority, you should primarily focus on improving the quality of your website and your content in accordance with EAT standards.
-Additionally, if you are trying to get links from other websites in your niche, you should focus on websites that are EAT-compliant.
+The three factors above are collectively considered EAT in the SEO community.
+When engaging in link building & establishing authority, you should primarily focus on improving the quality of your website and your content following EAT standards.
+Additionally, if you are trying to get links from other websites in your niche, you should focus on EAT-compliant websites.

 Using Nofollow Links

 There are many legitimate cases when websites might want to keep links active but prevent them from helping to build the authority of another website.
-For instance, it makes sense to prevent commenters from using your comments section to spam links to another website.
+For instance, avoiding commenters using your comments section to spam links to another website makes sense.
 Thankfully, Google supports “nofollow” tags that tell search engines to exclude specified links when determining rankings.

-By assigning the nofollow attribute to certain links, you can minimize spam on your website.
-You should also keep nofollow links in mind when you are trying to build links from a particular domain.
-Many websites that regularly feature guest blogs only allow guests to post nofollow links to their website.
+You can minimize spam on your website by assigning the nofollow attribute to specific links.
+It would be best to keep nofollow links in mind when trying to build links from a particular domain.
+Many websites that regularly feature guest blogs only allow guests to post nofollow links to their websites.
 If a website only lets you add nofollow links, you should usually deprioritize it when link building & establishing authority.

 Building a Healthy Link Profile

 Links pointing to your website need to include links from diverse sources.
-If you only build links from high-authority websites, you will get diminishing returns as you continue to build more links.
+If you only build links from high-authority websites, you will get diminishing returns as you continue to make more links.
 Google could even penalize your website because the pattern of your link-building efforts may appear unnatural.
-To get optimal results, you need a healthy mix of links from a broad range of sources.
-Highly authoritative links should be only a small portion of the inbound links that you acquire.
+You need a healthy mix of links from a broad range of sources to get optimal results.
+Highly authoritative links should be only a tiny portion of the inbound links you acquire.

 SEO experts use the term “link profile” to refer to the mix of links pointing to your website.
-As you move forward with building links, it is crucial to build links from a broad range of sources so that your link profile appears natural.
-You should also avoid building many links at one time since you need a continuous stream of new inbound links to keep your link profile healthy.
+As you move forward with building links, it is crucial to building links from a broad range of sources so that your link profile appears natural.
+You should also avoid creating many links simultaneously since you need a continuous stream of new inbound links to keep your link profile healthy.

-Overall, you should have links pointing to your website from many different sources, including:
+Overall, it would be best if you had links pointing to your website from many different sources, including:

 - social media websites,